Where to Discuss?

 Helper: Apply Head Border

-This apply_head_border() helper is meant to be used only within the format_head_borders().
-The logic so common for any case, so it is better to be implemented in base class.
-But since it is called in descendant class, this is actually has protected visibility.
+The _apply_head_border() helper is intended, for use only within the format_head_borders() method.
+Since the logic is common to any case, it’s best implemented in the base class.
+However, as it’s called in the descendant class, it has protected visibility.

 def _apply_head_border(self,